bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^29^ Jesus answered them, “This is the work of God, that you believe in him whom he has sent.”

 ^30^ They said therefore to him, “What then do you do for a sign, that we may see and believe you?
 What work do you do? ^31^ Our fathers ate the manna in the wilderness.
-As it is written, ‘He gave them bread out of heaven^*^ to eat.’”+ 6:31 Exodus 16:4; Nehemiah 9:15; Psalm 78:24-25
+As it is written, ‘He gave them bread out of heaven^^ to eat.’”+ 6:31 Exodus 16:4; Nehemiah 9:15; Psalm 78:24-25
 ^[6:31 Greek and Hebrew use the same word for “heaven”, “the heavens”, “the sky”, and “the air”.]

 ^32^ Jesus therefore said to them, “Most certainly, I tell you, it wasn’t Moses who gave you the bread out of heaven, but my Father gives you the true bread out of heaven. ^33^ For the bread of God is that which comes down out of heaven and gives life to the world.”